Lake Papaitonga: History

 Lawyer and ornithologist Walter Buller, who had represented Te Kēpa in the legal dispute, took the lake and 1300 acres of land as his fee in 1891.
 Governor Sir George Grey had previously attempted to buy Papaitonga in 1864 with Buller's help, but been rebuffed.
 Buller had long coveted Papaitonga: when he first saw the lake he was "struck by its singular loveliness", and called it "one of the prettiest bits of scenery in New Zealand".

 Buller intended to build a wildlife sanctuary and country estate around the lake, and carefully preserved the forest and wetland, while introducing species of birds both native and exotic; five white swans from the Royal flock in Kew Gardens were released in 1893.
 He renamed the two islands in the lake: Papaitonga became Motukiwi (kiwi island), because he released several species of kiwi there, and Papawharangi was renamed Motungarara (demon island) for the guardian tuatara he released on it.

-On "Motukiwi", Buller erected an grave marker carved from the river waka Nga Rangi-ō-Rehua, which commemorated Te Riunga, an ancestress of Te Kēpa who was killed during the massacre on the island.
+On "Motukiwi", Buller erected a grave marker carved from the river waka Nga Rangi-ō-Rehua, which commemorated Te Riunga, an ancestress of Te Kēpa who was killed during the massacre on the island.
 (The marker, captured by British troops during the siege of Pipiriki on the Whanganui River in 1865, was taken from the cemetery at Pūtiki near Whanganui by Te Kēpa and gifted to Buller.
 It went to the Dominion Museum in 1911, and was returned to Pipiriki in 2019.)

 Buller also installed a collection of carved monuments, including a pataka (food storehouse) and other waka.
 He however was never able to build the grand country home he desired, and moved to England after the Horowhenua land sale scandals, where he died in 1906.
 His house at Papaitonga burnt down in 1904.

 Papaitonga was a popular recreation spot in the early 1900s.
 In 1901, 11.5 ha of the forest around the lake was reserved from Crown land for 'the preservation of native bush', and in 1903 the government's Scenery Preservation Committee resolved to clear a space in the forest for picnics.
 In 1930 the forest was made a scenic reserve, and the lake was purchased by the government from a Ngāti Raukawa farmer in 1981 and added to the reserve.